-MultiCare and Pulse Heart are committed to standardizing and providing the best care to its patients with HF in order to improve the overall quality of care and outcomes for its patients, believing that this will ultimately result in a change in the patient’s course for the chronic condition, effectively reducing hospitalizations, readmissions, and mortality.
+MultiCare and Pulse Heart are committed to standardizing and providing the best care to its patients with HF to improve the overall quality of care and outcomes for its patients, believing that this will ultimately result in a change in the patient’s course for the chronic condition, effectively reducing hospitalizations, readmissions, and mortality.

 The Pulse Heart HF center of excellence is a collective coalition representing the multiple disciplines and facets of healthcare that touch each of its patients with HF.
 Pulse Heart and the HF center of excellence established evidence-based guidelines for the treatment of HF at MultiCare, outlining the expected medical management of these patients.
 These guidelines incorporate national guidelines from the American Heart Association and American College of Cardiology, providing guidance for each aspect of the patient’s care, from initial diagnosis to ongoing medical management in both the outpatient and inpatient settings—including advanced care planning, palliative care, and home assistance.

 Included in the discharge planning section of the guideline are criteria for discharge and considerations regarding the timeliness of follow-up appointments for patients at high risk for readmission.
 To be most accurate, the patient’s risk for readmission should be calculated on admission and throughout the patient’s stay, with the data being used to develop the patient’s medical treatment plan.
-Because the risk for readmission was calculated after manual data entry by the clinician and determined using information that was sometimes difficult to locate in the EMR, it was challenging to ensure the accuracy of the risk prediction, decreasing the utility of any assessment.
+Because the risk for readmission was calculated after manual data entry by the clinician and determined using information that was sometimes difficult to locate in the EHR, it was challenging to ensure the accuracy of the risk prediction, decreasing the utility of any assessment.